 Continuously procrastinating can have severe long term effects on your future, work, and relationships.

 This means that it is of the utmost importance for everyone to learn to stop procrastinating.

 There are various ways to tackle the problem of procrastination.
 One of my favorite techniques is to practice willpower and self-discipline exercises.

-The possession of these skills enables you, not only to overcome procrastination, but also to overcome laziness and other negative habits, as well as become more assertive and confident.
+Willpower and self-discipline would enable you, not only to overcome procrastination, but also to overcome laziness and other negative habits, as well as to become more assertive and confident.